devdogsdevops/cloudformation/README.md

-# Guide on how to create/manage production cloudformation templates at scale
+# How to create/manage production cloudformation templates at scale

 [AWS Cloudformation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.html)templates are an incredibly powerful way to build sets of resources in Amazon's AWS environment.
 Unfortunately, because they are specified in JSON, they are also difficult to write and maintain.